PE-Cray/cray-openshmemx/index.md

 2. Initial support for XC50 with Cavium ThunderX2 Arm blades (AARCH64)

-3. To provide complete functional backward compatibility, the following Cray specific flagship features are imported from Cray SHMEM and supported as part of the Cray OpenSHMEMX library.
+3. To provide complete functional backward compatibility, the following Cray-specific flagship features are imported from Cray SHMEM and supported as part of the Cray OpenSHMEMX library.

     * Support for Teams and Team based collectives